ncoelle/loracle-maven-plugin/README.md

     * Apache

 So how many different licenses are these ?
 Trick question.
 One real License: Apache-2.0 (SPDX) and a vague reference.
-The last is could mean several licenses.
+The last could mean several licenses.

 For everyone saying so what apache is apache have look at the discussions about GPL2.0 versus GPL3.0 on the linux kernel list, e.g. version matter.